Law of Libya

 The law of Libya has historically been influenced by Ottoman, French, Italian, and Egyptian sources.
 Under the Great Socialist People's Libyan Arab Jamahiriya, Libya has moved towards a legal system based on sharia, but with various deviations from it.
+In recent times, Libyan law has become more authoritarian as civil liberties have become subject to scrutiny by law.

 Ottoman and Italian law

 When Libya was ruled by the Ottoman Empire, the civil law was the Majallat al-ah Kam al-ad Liyat.
 In 1830, the Ottoman Empire adopted the Napoleonic Code as its commercial code.
 However, Islamic law continued to influence other areas, for example, the 1858 Ottoman Land Code, which comprised a mix of Turkish traditional practises and Islamic law.
 By 1870, the Senussi movement of Sufi- and Salafi-influenced jurist Muhammad ibn Ali as-Senussi had also effectively established an alternative legal system, more purely based on Islamic law, for the tribes of inland Libya.
 The coastal portion of Libya was also administered as an Italian colony from 1911 to 1943, bringing Italian law into Libya as well.